 Upon entering the Master’s program, students will devise a scientific project with the graduate program's faculty and researchers.
 Throughout the program, students are expected to work closely with an academic advisor and a student mentor (who is enrolled in a PhD program) and to participate actively in academic seminars and research projects.
 This will provide students with solid preparation to carry out subsequent doctoral research, either in the affiliated doctoral program (through which PhD funding is available) or elsewhere.

-Theoretical and Experimental Linguistics (UFR L)
+Theoretical and Experimental Linguistics (Université Paris Cité, Linguistics department)

 Students have the opportunity to carry out research projects and internships in any of the PGSL research labs.
+Their Master's theses must be supervised by a staff member at the university where they are enrolled, but students can ask any member of affiliated research labs to co-supervise them.

 Additionally, a network of international partnerships promotes student mobility and collaboration with high-level research centers around the world.